CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 in the PVC(s).

-As in the example, when you specify the `EPFL_RUNAI=1` environment variable with your submit command, the entrypoint of the container will run an additional setup script that:
+As in the example, when you specify the `EPFL_RUNAI=1` environment variable with your submit command, the entrypoint of the container will run a setup script that:

 - Creates symlinks to the relevant directories in your PVCs on the `${PROJECT_ROOT}=/opt/project/` in the container.
   (Currently this is a workaround as RunAI does not support directly mounting subdirectories of PVCs)